What is leavening? You’ve heard the term but what is it? In this lesson, I will briefly explain what leavening is and how it works in your recipes.

 Since then, the Feast of Unleavened Bread is kept every year in remembrance of this event.

 Baking soda is sodium bicarbonate.

 This is why pre-heating your oven is very important in baking.
 The oven should be at the right temperature, waiting for you to put your goods in as soon as they are ready.

-Most baking powder is what is called “Double Acting.”
-This means that the leaven agent reacts when it hits the liquid, creating air bubbles, and then it reacts again when it is exposed to the heat of cooking.
+Most baking powder is what is called “double acting.”
+This means that the leavening agent reacts when it hits the liquid, creating air bubbles, and then it reacts again when it is exposed to the heat of cooking.
 So it “acts” twice.